 - Two must be CS courses that form a pathway (see the explanation of pathways at https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-requirements-2020/pathways-for-undergraduate-and-masters-students/

 - One must be a CS course in an area that’s not listed in the chosen pathway (it must not be a core course, must not be a grad course, and must not be a related course of the pathway).
+It must also not be a course taken at another institution.

-- The three additional courses must be in CS or related and must be approved by your advisor or the director of graduate studies (master’s).
+- The three additional courses must be in CS or related and must be approved by your advisor or the director of graduate studies (Master’s).
 Getting this approval will require you to show that the courses are relevant to your CS interests.
 In general, the more non-CS courses you wish to take, the stronger your justification must be.

 Advanced Component

-- Complete two advanced courses.
+- Complete two advanced courses (not including CSCI 2980)

 Rationale